 Fashola’s advisers should tell him the difference between per capita and per customer in market / sector analysis or planning.

 Fashola does not have to be dishonest about the truly horrendous state of electric power in Nigeria.
+He unwitting inherited a disaster.
 And he can keep his blamocratic excuses for election time.
 Nigerians should know the realities of their electric power sector even though it is not pretty and “change” is faraway.